 The condition of the pipes in a house can remain a mystery until clogging or damage occurs.
 Pipe corrosion can spread through your new home’s plumbing system simply through daily use.
 Every time you open a tap, the oxygen in the water damages your home’s pipes resulting in rust over time.
 The rust creates build up and this leads to clogging and serious systemic problems that could see your entire home’s plumbing system redone.
 A thorough inspection by a professional is an easy way to prevent the worst from happening.
 The plumbing inspector will be able to spot the first signs of pipe corrosion and can also provide plumbing maintenance insight to ensure that your new home’s plumbing system lasts.

 If the inspection indicates that repairs are needed to your new home’s plumbing system, it is best to ask your plumber to provide a detailed quote.
 Doing so will help you decide whether a new property is for you and your budget.
 It will prevent unwanted surprises and allow for an informed purchase.

 Finding a plumbing company in your area is the first in purchasing your new home.
-Contact Art Plumbing, AC & Electric in South Florida today and we will gladly assist in the inspection of your prospective home.
+Contact Art Plumbing, Air Conditioning & Electric in South Florida today and we will gladly assist in the inspection of your prospective home.

 For Immediate Emergency Assistance Call 1-800-475-1504